 Improved root & filtering

-change the root directory of your project, this is similar to doing a
+change the root directory of your project, this is similar to doing

-directory, rather than everything in the whole
+modules within one directory, rather than everything in the whole

 You can also ignore certain files using the blacklist input,